 Why it’s great: This baby food jar set is perfect for when you want to make a whole batch of baby food at once to freeze and store for later.
-This sells as a set of 12 4-ounce glass jars with plastic lids in multicolored bright or pastel color combinations.
+This comes in a set of twelve 4-ounce glass jars with plastic lids in different, pastel colors.
 The lids have no gaskets, so they are a breeze to clean.
-They screw on and are leakproof, and the set also includes a dry erase marker to use for labeling them.
+They screw on, are leak proof, and the set also includes a dry erase marker to use for labeling them.
 These high-quality jars are food-safe glass, 100% nontoxic, freezer safe, microwave safe, and dishwasher safe, making them super convenient – and safe – to use.
 The jars have measurement markings up to 2 ounces but will hold 4 ounces when filled to the top.

 What sets these apart from the rest are the people behind them: this is a small, family-owned business with superior customer service, 5-star reviews, and a genuine desire to see their customers satisfied.
 If you have any issues with your jars, they will address them and replace them as needed.

 Keep in mind: Due to the design of the lid, they don’t stack particularly well, and the empty jars don’t nest within one another for ease of storage.